 Read more details from the Office of Academic Advising.

-Oviedo (AHA) year / semester / summer: advanced literature and
+Oviedo (GEO) year / semester / summer: advanced literature and

 culture with Prof. Wacks

-Segovia year / semester (AHA) year / semester
+Segovia year / semester (GEO) year / semester

 Seville (CIEE) semester liberal arts / advanced liberal arts